CSpanias/cspanias.github.io/_posts/2023-12-11-DVWA - Insecure CAPTCHA.md

 ?>
 ```

-1. If we change the password and solve the CAPTCHA the traffic show that this is a 2-step process.
+1. If we change the password and solve the CAPTCHA the captured traffic shows that this is a 2-step process.
 The first step is solving the CAPTCHA and the second changing the password:

     ![](low_step1.png)

     ![](low_step2.png)

-2. We can bypass the first step as it is, and just capture the second's step traffic, modify it with a new password, and sent it:
+2. We can bypass the first step and jump right to the second, modify the request's parameters with a new password, and send it:

     ![](low_changed.png)